simeng-yang/Re-Vim-d/README.md

 # Re-Vim-d

 Re-Vim'd is a lightweight implementation of classic Vi editor using C++.
-We implemented most of the core features in Vim editor including: navigation, file open/save, editing, undo, macros, syntax-highlighting for the C++ language.
+We implemented most of the core features in Vim editor including navigation, file open/save, editing, undo, macros and syntax-highlighting for the C++ language.

 As a high-level overview, the program conforms to the SOLID design principles and follows a Model View Controller (MVC) architecture with support of dynamic module loading.